void-linux/void-packages/Manual.md

 dependencies must be specified with version comparators, i.e `lib32depends="foo>=0 blah<2.0"`.

 - `lib32disabled` If this variable is set, no 32bit package will be built.
-Please note that this variable if used in the global scope it will disable 32bit packages for the **main package and its subpackages**.

 - `lib32files` Additional files to be added to the **32bit** package.
 This expect absolute paths separated by blanks, i.e `lib32files="/usr/bin/blah /usr/include/blah."`.

 - `lib32mode` If unset, only shared libraries and pkg-config files will be copied to the **32bit** package.
 If set to `full` all files will be copied as is.